waku-org/specs/standards/core/rln-contract.md

 Rate-Limiting Nullifier (RLN) is a Zero-Knowledge (ZK) based gadget used for privacy-preserving rate limiting in Waku.
 The RLN smart contract (referred to as "the contract" hereinafter) is the central component of the RLN architecture.
-The contract stores the RLN tree, which contains all current memberships.
+The contract stores the membership set, which contains all current memberships.
 Users interact with the contract to manage their memberships and obtain the necessary data for proof generation and verification.